hawooni/crypto-opnbot/README.md

 ### .env file

-You need to create .env file with the following variable(s):
+You should create .env file with the following variable(s):

 ```
 TELEGRAM_TOKEN=<your_telegram_token>